dimitriszrv/Covid19-SearchEngine/README.md

 So running the **get_articles.py** script, located at 'Covid19_SearchEngine/scripts/get_articles.py', getting those documents whose their titles are referenced to keywords like 'covid', 'sars', 'coronavirus', 'virus', 'pneumonia', 'flu', 'epidemic'.
 We are collecting 1000 documents and moving them to a new folder path to work with.
 Each document is being saved as txt file by its title
 -> ex 10 year Treasury yield falls below 1 7 amid coronavirus fears.txt

-Sample of documents are at 'Covid19_SearchEngine/articles' and the file covid19_articles.zip has all the documents collected.
+Documents are found at 'Covid19_SearchEngine/articles'.

 ## Demo